gcatanese/heroku-docker-maven-plugin/README.md

 The plugin has one goal:

-- `heroku:deploy-docker`: build, push and release a Docker image to Heroku
+- `heroku-docker:docker`: build, push and release a Docker image to Heroku

 Optionally define the ConfigVars for the application